Stopover in Dinan-Cap Fréhel

 From the keep of Fort La Latte, you can see it: Cap Fréhel lighthouse stands proudly along the coasts of Armor.
 It is one of the 5 most powerful lighthouses in France, its lantern extends over 53 km!
 At the tip of Cap Fréhel, the visit of this coastal guardian is worth it.

 To reach its summit you have to climb no less than 145 steps.
 From the top of the gallery, the panorama is breathtaking!
-Observe the bay of Saint-Malo, the bay of Saint Brieuc, the island of Bréhat, the Cotentin coast and many other treasures of Breton heritage.
+Observe the harbor of Saint-Malo, the bay of Saint-Brieuc, the island of Bréhat, the Cotentin coast and many other treasures of Breton heritage.

 Saint-Jacut-de-la-Mer